-Viola persicifolia, Fen Violet
+Viola stagnina, Fen Violet

 What is it?

 Fen Violet is rare in Europe and indeed the world; it is one of rarest violets native to the UK.
 The flowers are bluish-white in colour with a mother-of-pearl sheen and look very fragile.
+Its scientific name is now Viola stagnina, but it used to be Viola persicifolia.

 This species is classified as Endangered in the UK, and is fully protected under Schedule 8 of the Wildlife and Countryside Act, 1981 (as amended).
 It is also a UK Biodiversity Action Plan – Key Species.
 These little plants live in wet places like bogs, marshes or flat, swampy grassland, provided the vegetation is not too tall.
 The Fen Violet seeds can lie dormant in the ground for many years and they will only begin to grow when the ground has been disturbed and the weather conditions are right.
 Fen Violet is probably the most elusive of our violet species, and consequently has been seen by very few.